Multalign Viewer shows amino acid and nucleotide sequences:

 The sequence window contents can also be saved as an EPS file (File...
 Save EPS in the Multalign Viewer menu).

 Pairwise percent identity can be calculated all-by-all or for specified pairs of sequences in the alignment.
 Info...
 Percent Identity in the Multalign Viewer menu opens a dialog for choosing which sequences to compare (from functionally interchangeable pulldown menus labeled Compare and with):

-Sequence feature annotations from UniProt and the Conserved Domain Database (CDD) are treated as regions that can be displayed as colored boxes in the sequence window.
-Sequence annotations from UniProt are present automatically for sequences fetched from UniProt, and UniProt or CDD annnotations can be added to other sequences (those already open in Chimera) using Info...
-UniProt/CDD Annotations.
+Sequence feature annotations from UniProt are treated as regions that can be displayed as colored boxes in the sequence window.
+Sequence annotations from UniProt are present automatically for sequences fetched from UniProt, and UniProt annnotations can be added to other sequences (those already open in Chimera) using Info...
+UniProt Annotations.

 The remainder of this section refers to annotations not handled as regions.